COVID-19-Related Resources for Durham Community

 In case you missed our Conversation with Small Business Administration district director Thomas Stith, III on April 9th, view the recording.

-Economic Development Partnership of North Carolina, Durham County, City of Durham, Small Business Center at Durham Tech, Small Business & Technology Development Center at NCCU, Discover Durham, The Institute, Greater Durham Black Chamber of Commerce, Downtown Durham, Inc., and Duke offer a variety of events and other ways to either help or receive help in and around our community, for businesses, residents, and students.
+Economic Development Partnership of North Carolina, Durham County, City of Durham, Small Business Center at Durham Tech, Small Business & Technology Development Center at NCCU, Discover Durham, The Institute, Greater Durham Black Chamber of Commerce, and Downtown Durham, Inc., offer a variety of events and other ways to either help or receive help in and around our community, for businesses, residents, and students.

 MOST RELIABLE INFORMATION ABOUT COVID-19